Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Guillory, Sean A. and Bujarski, Krzysztof A., "Exploring Emotions Using Invasive Methods: Review of 60 Years of Human Intracranial Electrophysiology" (2014).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3803.